awslabs/aws-sdk-rust/sdk/fis/README.md

 **Please Note: The SDK is currently in Developer Preview and is intended strictly for feedback purposes only.
 Do not use this SDK for production workloads.**

-AWS Fault Injection Simulator is a managed service that enables you to perform fault injection experiments on your AWS workloads.
-For more information, see the [AWS Fault Injection Simulator User Guide](https://docs.aws.amazon.com/fis/latest/userguide/).
+Fault Injection Simulator is a managed service that enables you to perform fault injection experiments on your Amazon Web Services workloads.
+For more information, see the [Fault Injection Simulator User Guide](https://docs.aws.amazon.com/fis/latest/userguide/).

 ## Getting Started